 Is he turning Japanese?
 I really think so...

 In Burns' case, one or two cover blurbs are worth a thousand words.
-They tout him as a "blood brother to Shell Scott and Mike Hammer" (though more Hammer than Scott) who "keeps running into his two favorite pastimes -- gorgeous girls and deadly killers."
-Racial stereotypes abound, and I'm sure even back then many readers found such phrases as "slant-eyed babes" offensive.
+They tout the ex-pat as a "blood brother to Shell Scott and Mike Hammer" (though more Hammer than Scott) who "keeps running into his two favorite pastimes -- gorgeous girls and deadly killers."
+Racial stereotypes abound, and I'm sure even back then many readers raised an eyebrow at such phrases as "slant-eyed babes."

-Still, if you can get past the politically-incorrectness of it all, these are enjoyable, albeit definitely in the so-bad-it's-good school of detective writing.
-Say "Cheese!"
+Still, if you can get past the political-incorrectness of it all, these are enjoyable, albeit definitely in the so-bad-it's-good school of detective writing.

 I really think so...

 Earl Norman was actually Norman Thomson, a radio, stage and film actor who worked as an entertainment supervisor for U.S. military bases in the Far East after the second World War, spending 30 years in Tokyo.